Fast Complete Algorithm for Multiplayer Nash Equilibrium: Experiments

 The results from experiments with our MIQCP algorithm on random games are shown in Table~\ref{ta:results-random}.
 For all games other than the largest class ($n=5,m=3$) the algorithm had very fast runtimes (in most cases averaging a fraction of a second), with zero runs over the time limit.
 For the largest class the algorithm hit the time limit in 58\% of instances.
 Analogous results for the best prior complete algorithms are shown in Table~\ref{ta:results-random-old}.
 Other than for the $n=5,m=3$ games, our algorithm outperformed both other algorithms by orders of magnitude in runtime.

-The Exclusion Method algorithm is a complete tree-search-based method that has the best upper bound with respect to the number of players n~\cite{Berg17:Exclusion}.
+The Exclusion Method is a complete tree-search-based method that has the best upper bound with respect to the number of players $n$~\cite{Berg17:Exclusion}.
 The algorithm divides the search space into smaller regions and examines whether an equilibrium can exist in the region.
 The $k$-Uniform Search algorithm is based on an improvement to a prior exhaustive complete method~\cite{Babichenko14:Simple} where a search is performed over the space of $k$-uniform strategies for incrementally increasing $k$.
 (A \emph{$k$-uniform strategy} is a strategy where all probabilities are integer multiples of $\frac{1}{k}$.)
 This approach was used as a benchmark in prior work~\cite{Berg17:Exclusion}.
+Note that these algorithms do not involve the use of a commercial solver such as Gurobi.

 We next experimented on several games produced from the GAMUT generator~\cite{Nudelman04:Run}.
 We used the same games and parameter settings as used in prior work~\cite{Berg17:Exclusion}.
 In particular, we used the variants with 3 players and 3 actions per player.
 For the congestion game class we used 2 for the number of facilities parameter, and for the covariant game we used $r = -0.5$.
 All other parameters were generated randomly (as the prior experiments had done).
 We generated 1,000 games from each class using these distributions.
 We did not use any time limit for these experiments.